panndabea/agentic-deployment-spec/README.md

 The top-level files in `examples/*.yaml` are positive examples and should pass schema validation and document-level conformance checks.
 The files in `examples/invalid/` are negative schema fixtures and should fail schema validation.
 The files in `examples/conformance/invalid/` should pass schema validation but fail ADS conformance checks, including cross-reference and supply-chain consistency failures.
 The files in `examples/conformance/warnings/` exercise strict warning behavior for audit coverage, production threat-model coverage, and policy decision point coverage.

-The `contexts/*.yaml` files are non-normative target-context fixtures for the reference checker.
+The `contexts/*.yaml` files are non-normative target-context fixtures for the reference processor.
 They describe available target profile capabilities, secret bindings, approval handlers, observability sinks, network controls, security policy enforcement, and supply-chain controls.
 The files in `contexts/invalid/` intentionally omit required target context support.

 ## Current Direction